FIVE MOST SURPRISING FINDS

 The research on media influence and adolescent behavior is extensive and damning.

 When those young people end up in the criminal justice system, private prison corporations profit.
-The GEO Group and CoreCivic together run over 150 facilities.
-They make billions each year.
-Their stock prices rise when incarceration rates rise.
-Their business model needs a steady supply of inmates.
-The music that normalizes criminal behavior is a marketing campaign for their product.
-Their product is human beings in cages.
+The GEO Group and CoreCivic together run over 150 facilities and make billions each year.
+Their stock prices rise whenever incarceration rates climb, because the business model requires a steady supply of inmates.
+Music that normalizes criminal behavior therefore functions as a marketing campaign for their product—human beings in cages.

 The Strongest Counterargument — and Why the Data Defeats It